codacy/docs/docs/getting-started/integrating-codacy-with-your-git-workflow.md

 ## 2. Enabling the Codacy pull request status checks {: id="enabling-status-checks"}

-Set up your repository so that Codacy reports the results of the analysis directly on your pull requests as status checks:

 To do this, follow the instructions for [GitHub](../../repositories-configure/integrations/github-integration.md#enabling), [GitLab](../../repositories-configure/integrations/gitlab-integration.md#enabling), or [Bitbucket](../../repositories-configure/integrations/bitbucket-integration.md#enabling) depending on your Git provider, and make sure that you:

 1. Enable the Git provider integration